 Even something as simple as a hug or a compliment can go a long way in boosting confidence and self-esteem.
-Basic acts of encouragement and affection are known to reduce stress and anxiety, and promote feelings of positivity and wellbeing.
+Encouragement and affection reduce stress and anxiety and promote positivity and well-being.

-Having something to take care of can provide a sense of purpose and reduce feelings of social isolation.
+Having something to care for can provide a sense of purpose and reduce feelings of social isolation.
 Studies on animal companionship have demonstrated the potential benefits of pet ownership, which can include:

-If you have an elderly loved one that you may feel is heading for social isolation, help is available from home caregivers through a professional home care agency.
+If you have an elderly loved one that you may feel is heading for social isolation, home caregivers can provide help through a professional home care agency.

 Home caregivers offer a variety of positive benefits for seniors struggling to find the motivation to be social.
-For one, it provides an additional companion that can assist with daily tasks and activities, or provide accompaniment to social events.
-Home caregivers can also help with nutrition, exercise, and mental stimulation, while offering physical and emotional support.
+For one, it provides an additional companion to assist with daily tasks and activities or accompany social events.
+Home caregivers can also help with nutrition, exercise, and mental stimulation while offering physical and emotional support.